commuterjoy/bdd-jasmine-tutorials/README.md

 jasmine-node --verbose tests/1
 ```

-And some of them in the browser,
+And some of them require a web browser,

 ```
 node server.js